grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 ## Setup GnuPG Agent for SSH

-**UPDATE** : January 15, 2016 : It has been brought to my attention that adding a keygrip to the `sshcontrol` file is not strictly necessary when using a smart-card like the Yubikey.
-It is apparently only needed when dealing with keys on disk and also explains the double entry I was seeing with `ssh-add -l`.
-I have removed the section about discovering your keygrip ID and adding it to `sshcontrol` which simplifies this setup a bit.

 Configure your `gpg-agent` to start with SSH support in `~/.gnupg/gpg-agent.conf` by adding the `enable-ssh-support` entry.
 Here's